Michael-yunfei/academic-kickstart/content/post/alinapoem.md

 but also her magnet vocie, which summons the sing of musician<br>
 <br>

-So ancient Greek would call her a muse<br>
+Ancient Greek would call her a muse<br>
 I just call her Alina<br>
 </p>